Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

-\begin{rem} In the special case where a density $\sigma$ of weight $(1,1)$ is \emph{real}, i.e.\ $\sigma$ is a CR scale, and solves \eqref{eq:exactWW}, then the Reeb vector field defined by $\sigma$ is an infinitesimal transverse symmetry of $(\mc{M},H,J)$.
-Note that in this case the assumption that $(H,J)$ is contact forces the symmetry of $(H,J)$ to be transverse.
+\begin{rem} In the special case where a nowhere vanishing density $\sigma$ of weight $(1,1)$ is \emph{real-valued}, i.e.\ $\sigma$ is a CR scale, and solves \eqref{eq:exactWW}, then the Reeb vector field defined by $\sigma$ is an infinitesimal transverse symmetry of $(\mc{M},H,J)$.
+In this case the assumption that $(H,J)$ is contact, together with the fact that $\sigma$ is nowhere vanishing, forces the symmetry of $(H,J)$ to be transverse.
 We shall nevertheless retain the terminology.
-Such solutions have already been investigated in e.g.\ \cite{Cap2008a,Cap2008} in the context of deformations of (almost) CR structures.
+Such solutions have already been investigated in \cite{Cap2008a,Cap2008} in the context of BGG sequences.

-On the other hand, the correspondence between complex densities of weight $(1,1)$ satisfying \eqref{eq:exactWW} and complex transverse symmetries is not one-to-one in general, since the $(1,0)$-part of the latter is completely arbitrary.
+On the other hand, the correspondence between nowhere vanishing complex-valued densities of weight $(1,1)$ satisfying \eqref{eq:exactWW} and complex transverse symmetries is not one-to-one in general, since the $(1,0)$-part of the latter is completely arbitrary.
 This is to be expected since $H^{(1,0)}$ is involutive.
-Thus if one solution exists, so do infinitely many. \end{rem}
+Thus, if one solution exists, so do infinitely many. \end{rem}

+\begin{rem} If we drop the assumption that our real-valued density $\sigma$ is nowhere vanishing, then the associated symmetry will be transverse only off the zero set of $\sigma$ as explicit examples in \cite{Curry2021} show.
+This is essentially a consequence of the theory of curved orbit decompositions enunciated in \cite{Cap2014}.
+This also applies to complex-valued densities. \end{rem}

-In the context of contact CR manifolds and in the light of Proposition \ref{prop:complexTSym}, we can re-express Jacobowitz's Proposition \ref{prop:Jacobowitz} in the following terms: \begin{prop} Locally, a contact CR manifold $(\mc{M},H,J)$ is realisable if and only if it admits a solution $\sigma \in \Gamma(\mc{E}(1,1))$ to \eqref{eq:exactWW}. \end{prop}
+In the context of contact CR manifolds and in the light of Proposition \ref{prop:complexTSym}, we can re-express Jacobowitz's Proposition \ref{prop:Jacobowitz} in the following terms: \begin{prop} Locally, a contact CR manifold $(\mc{M},H,J)$ is realisable if and only if it admits a nowhere vanishing solution $\sigma \in \Gamma(\mc{E}(1,1))$ to \eqref{eq:exactWW}. \end{prop}

+\begin{rem} In dimension three, complex-valued solutions to \eqref{eq:exactWW} of weight $(1,1)$ were investigated in \cite{Curry2019a} in the context of \emph{obstruction-flat} compact strictly pseudo-convex CR three-manifolds.
+There, the authors proved results analogous to Proposition \ref{prop:complexTSym} and \ref{prop:New_Jacobowitz}.
+In addition, they showed that such solutions correspond to ambient holomorphic vector fields on the pseudo-convex side, smooth up to the CR manifold. \end{rem}